-We strive to ensure that each client’s services are based on his or her specific needs and desires.
+We strive to ensure that each person’s services are based on his or her specific needs and desires.
 IOI provides staff members that are well-trained and prepared for service through a combination of classroom instruction, online training, and client-specific in-services.
-Our staff works with each client’s team to provide supports that allow every individual to achieve and maintain their highest possible level of independence at home and in the community.
+Our staff works with each person’s team to provide supports that allow every individual to achieve and maintain their highest possible level of independence at home and in the community.

 To whom is IOI accountable?

 IOI is accountable for the delivery of all services to the Department of Human Services (Developmental Disabilities Services Division in Oklahoma and the Department of Intellectual and Developmental Disabilities in Tennessee).
 Our agency is surveyed on a yearly basis by state auditors and subject to ongoing review as prescribed by policy and as needed.